gx9702/UA-TypeRepository/DI/VariableTypes/UIElementType/readme.md

 <!-- objecttype -->
 ## UIElementType
+The base type for all UI Element Types.
 The representation of the UIElementType VariableType in the address space is shown in the following table:

 |Name|Attribute|